awsdocs/aws-java-developer-guide/doc_source/lambda-examples.rst

 ##########################################

 .. meta::
-   :description: Programming Amazon Lambda using the AWS SDK for Java 2.x
+   :description: Programming Amazon Lambda using the AWS SDK for Java.
    :keywords: AWS SDK for Java code examples

-This section provides examples of programming Lambda using the |sdk-java-v2|.
+This section provides examples of programming Lambda using the |sdk-java|.

 .. include:: includes/complete-examples-note.txt